 The purpose of the project is to explore the feasibility of conducting a large, multi-centre study to determine the safety and cost effectiveness of OptiBreech care.

-We do not know if it will be feasible to ensure we can provide care from a proficient team member for vaginal breech births, so we are studying several sites in the UK who would like to attempt to do this.
+We do not know if it will be possible to ensure we can provide care from a proficient team member for vaginal breech births, so we are studying several sites in the UK who would like to try to do this.
 Following this study, we hope to be able to provide women with accurate information about how often it is possible for a proficient team member to attend their breech birth.

 If you prefer to listen to this information, you can do so by playing the video below.